mer-hybris/hadk.sailfishos.org/setupsdk.rst

   MER_SDK $

-  hadk

   ubu-chroot -r $MER_ROOT/sdks/ubuntu

-  #FIXME: Hostname resolution might fail.
+  # FIXME: Hostname resolution might fail.
 This error can be ignored.
-  Can be fixed manually by adding the hostname to /etc/hosts
+  # Can be fixed manually by adding the hostname to /etc/hosts